LiakhovetsS/KeyNest/readme.md

 ### 🔑 What is KeyNest?

-**KeyNest** is a lightweight key-value store library for TypeScript with support for:
+**KeyNest** is a lightweight in-memory key-value store library for TypeScript with support for:

 - **TTL (time-to-live):** automatic record expiration
 - **Global cleanup:** remove items not accessed for 2+ hours